stalkrbeardedler18/simple-config-manager/CONTRIBUTING.md

 4. Ensure your code passes all tests.
 5. Submit a pull request detailing your changes.

+## Commit Message Guidelines
+When submitting your pull request, please use the following format for your commit messages:
+- Use the imperative mood (e.g., "Add feature" instead of "Added feature")
+- Be concise and descriptive, summarizing the changes made.
+- Reference any related issues where applicable.

 ## Code Style Guidelines
 Please ensure that your code adheres to our project's coding style.
 Consistent code style helps maintain readability and quality.